Fritz Machlup: Early life and career

-Machlup was elected to the American Academy of Arts and Sciences in 1961 and the American Philosophical Society in 1963.
-He was president of the International Economic Association from 1971–1974.
+Machlup was elected to the American Academy of Arts and Sciences in 1961, and the American Philosophical Society in 1963.
+He served as President of the American Economic Association in 1966, and was President of the International Economic Association from 1971 to 1974.

-Shortly before his death he completed the third in a series of ten planned volumes collectively called Knowledge: Its Creation, Distribution, and Economic Significance.

-Machlup is also credited with forming the Bellagio Group in the early 1960s.
-This group was the direct predecessor of the influential Washington-based financial advisory body, the Group of Thirty, which he joined in 1979.
+Shortly before his death, he completed the third in a series of ten planned volumes collectively called Knowledge: Its Creation, Distribution, and Economic Significance.
+Machlup also helped form the Bellagio Group in the early 1960s, and joined its direct successor, the Group of Thirty, in 1979.